GLOBAL MARKETS-Bonds, dollar gain on Europe debt worries

 "Hopes are fading for major action even before the summit begins; hence the bid to Treasuries and weakness in equities," said David Ader, head of government bond strategy at CRT Capital in Stamford Connecticut.

-German bonds snapped three weeks of losses.
-The price of bund futures settled up 127 ticks at 142.15 while the yield on 10-year government bonds fell to 1.461 percent.
+German bonds snapped three weeks of losses, with the price of bund futures last up a full point to 142.14 and the yield on 10-year government bonds falling to 1.486 percent.

-Stocks on Wall Street traded sharply lower, with the S&P 500 down almost 2 percent, surpassing declines of more than 1 percent in Europe and elsewhere.
+Stocks on Wall Street traded more than 1 percent lower after the open, following declines of similar proportion in Europe and elsewhere.

-The FTSEurofirst 300 index provisionally fell 1.5 percent to 987.00 points, its biggest daily fall in three weeks, as stocks retreated for a third successive session.
+In Europe, stocks slid as much as 1.6 percent, retreating for a third successive session after Friday's meeting cooled expectations for a breakthrough in the debt crisis.

-The MSCI all-country world equity index slipped 1.6 percent, while its emerging market index fell 1.5 percent.
+The MSCI all-country world equity index slipped 1.4 percent, while its emerging market index also fell 1.4 percent.

 Spanish government bonds came under pressure after Spain